Martin ArtQuest ®

-• The exploration of the moving image includes a large zoetrope, a shadow theater, and stop-motion animation.
+• Explore the moving image using a large zoetrope, a shadow theater, and stop-motion animation.

 • A 16-foot interactive Everbright wall composed of color-changing dials allows visitors to create large-scale designs using the full spectrum of colors.

-• Visitors are invited to contribute to a collaborative textile-weaving installation using a large six-sided art deco grid.
+• Contribute to a collaborative textile-weaving installation using a large six-sided art deco grid.

 • A full-body-animated digital painting experience transforms visitors into colors and shapes on a wall mural.